SaraZM/enviepi_book/README.md

 Welcome!

+This is a repository that contains the code for the examples in Spatio-Temporal Methods in Environmental Epidemiology by Gavin Shaddick, James V. Zidek.

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
+The html file was based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).

-This template provides a skeleton file structure that you can edit to create your book.

-The contents inside the .Rmd files provide some pointers to help you get started, but feel free to also delete the content in each file and start fresh.

 Additional resources: